mongelo/MachineLearningCLI/README.md

 - Support different versions of the same algorithm.
 - Algorithm variants: K-Means and Parallel K-Means for example.
 - Data set and algorithm tags.
 Used to make sure only applicable data sets are selectable when running an algorithm.
+- Run only with a subset of the data and evaluate the results with the remaining data.

 ## Features Required for Others to be Able to Use this App
 - Uploading of custom data sets.